 Following selection of a preferred strategic alternative that includes a large-scale sediment diversion, the Trustees propose that the MBSD project be advanced for further evaluation under both OPA and NEPA.
-The Trustees are soliciting and will consider public comment on that proposal before any final determination is made.
-In addition, it is important to understand that, if the preferred alternative is selected as final, the MBSD will not be selected for construction until it has been subject to further OPA and NEPA evaluation, including a detailed analysis of impacts from different operational designs.
+Through this SRP/EA, the Trustees have solicited and considered public comment on that proposal before making any final determination.
+In addition, it is important to understand that, although the LA TIG is selecting the preferred alternative in this SRP/EA and selecting the MBSD for further review, the MBSD will not be selected for construction until subsequent OPA and NEPA evaluation have been completed, including a detailed analysis of impacts from different operational designs.
 Further OPA and NEPA evaluation would be part of a subsequent restoration decision by the Trustees.
-If the preferred alternatives in this plan, after review and consideration of public comment, are selected as final, the Trustees anticipate that they would, as cooperating agencies with the USACE's MBSD EIS, work to ensure that any future Phase II restoration plan OPA/NEPA analysis could take advantage of the environmental analysis conducted in the USACE's EIS.
+The Trustees will, as cooperating agencies with the USACE's MBSD EIS, work to ensure that any future Phase II restoration plan OPA/NEPA analysis takes advantage of the environmental analysis conducted in the USACE's EIS.
 As noted above, one of the reasons for proposing this SRP/EA now is to ensure that the Trustees can make cost-efficient decisions regarding restoration planning, and reducing duplicative efforts is precisely the kind of efficiency that can be gained by development of the SRP/EA.